DPDK/dpdk/doc/guides/freebsd_gsg/install_from_ports.rst

     root@host:~ # make install

-After the installation of the Intel® DPDK port, instructions will be printed on how to install the kernel modules required to use the Intel® DPDK.
+After the installation of the DPDK port, instructions will be printed on how to install the kernel modules required to use the DPDK.
 A more complete version of these instructions can be found in the sections :ref:`loading_contigmem` and :ref:`loading_nic_uio`.
 Normally, lines like those below would be added to the file "/boot/loader.conf".